prataprc/prataprc.github.io/_posts/2019-01-04-json-sort-order.md

 Range operation
 ===============

-The purpose of maintaining sorted set of JSON values is, for users to do range operation on the value set.
-This means we will have to define tokens for,
+The purpose of maintaining sorted set of JSON value is, for users to do range operation on the value set.
+And when such operations need to be performed over the wire, especially when using HTTP/JSON, we may have to deal with unbounded values,

-* From the beginning.
+* From the beginning, called minimum bound.
-* Till the end.
+* Till the end, called maximum bound.

-Again JSON specification do not define anything related to this.
+Using HTTP/JSON means we may have to serialize these values over the wire and once again JSON specification do not define anything related to this.
 Hence as a proposal to extend JSON, we can include 2 reserved tokens -

 * **Minbound**, that denotes from the beginning.
 * **Maxbound**, that denotes till the end.

 This can be added in future specification.

+Note that, when implementing _Range_ API as part of native libraries we don't have to make unbounded values as part of JSON. _Minbound_ and _Maxbound_ is needed for serializing such queries over-the-wire using JSON format.

 [json]: https://tools.ietf.org/html/rfc8259
 [json5]: http://json5.org